AnuraagReddy123/ATMProject_CS19B031/README.md

 Mini Statement can be viewed by clicking the view MiniStatement button.
 The mini statement is displayed in a text area.
 It shows the transactions of the user till the user presses the logout button after which the statement will reset.
 (As it is a ministatement)

 NOTE: Please don't close the Your Phone frame that pops up while changing PIN.
 Doing so might lead to unexpected errors.
-Let it close by itself.
+When you click the change PIN button it will close by itself.

 NOTE: PIN is stored in the encrypted format (To prevent the owners of the banks to know what is the user's password).
 To see the original pin check Original_PIN_and_Encrypted.txt file present.
 The first column is the account number and the second column is the unencrypted PIN number.